+We’ll get into how to understand your report followed by tactics and strategies for improving your performance.
 The VMI report provides a comprehensive and accurate measure of your brand’s overall performance on Instagram.
 This guide is divided into 2 broad sections, which are directly measured with the VMI tool itself.
 Plus, an additional section that deals with the subjective matter of ‘User Quality’, so we have all angles covered!

 Engagement is at the very heart of social network design and purpose.
 It’s all about community and interaction.
 In particular, Instagram gives businesses of all sizes the opportunity to reveal a more human side by communicating directly with their audience through images, videos and comments.

 Brand engagement is an excellent metric for measuring how much a brand’s audience actively consumes the content that they post.
 It gives us a strong indication as to how much influence a brand has on its followership.
 An actively engaged audience is more likely to respond to the marketing efforts of a brand on Instagram, and in turn they are more inclined to increase the brand’s exposure by posting with the brand’s hashtag.

 So how can you measure engagement and what does it really mean for your brand?